m8ngotree/mlsys/progress.md

 # Progress

+## November 21
+Day 22 of ML Systems: I read through @maharshii 's SGEMV blog and started coding out some of the kernels.
+I plan on finishing the rest of the kernels tomorrow.

 ## November 20
 Day 22 of ML Systems: I studied the final 2 softmax kernels from @maharshii 's softmax blog and learned about warp-level primitives like shuffling, function templates for block/warp reducing, and vectorized memory loads.
 I coded out the kernels as well.
 This is technically for today and yesterday but I didn't get that much done yesterday.
 I spent about 3 hours today.